MaffooClock/ESP32RotaryEncoder/README.md

 This library makes use of the ESP32-IDF native logging to output some helpful debugging messages to the serial console.
 To see it, you may have to add a build flag to set the logging level.
 For PlatformIO, add `-DCORE_DEBUG_LEVEL=4` to the [`build_flags`](https://docs.platformio.org/en/stable/projectconf/sections/env/options/build/build_flags.html) option in [platformio.ini](https://docs.platformio.org/en/stable/projectconf/index.html).

 After debugging, you can either remove the build flag (if you had to add it), or just reduce the level from debug (4) to info (3), warning (2), or error (1).
-You can also use verbose (5), but this library does not currently log at that high of a level.
+You can also use verbose (5) to get a few more messages beyond debug, but the overall output from sources other than this library might be noisy.

 See [esp32-hal-log.h](https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/esp32-hal-log.h) for more details.